numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 - _Regularization_: This [technique](https://en.wikipedia.org/wiki/Regularization_(mathematics)) helps prevent the neural network model from [overfitting](https://en.wikipedia.org/wiki/Overfitting).

     In this example, you will use a method called dropout — [dilution](https://en.wikipedia.org/wiki/Dilution_(neural_networks)) — that randomly sets a number of features in a layer to 0s.
-You will define it with NumPy's `np.random.randint()` function and apply it to the hidden layer of the network.
+You will define it with NumPy's [`Generator.integers()`](https://numpy.org/doc/stable/reference/random/generated/numpy.random.Generator.integers.html) method and apply it to the hidden layer of the network.

 - _Loss function_: The computation determines the quality of predictions by comparing the image labels (the truth) with the predicted values in the final layer's output.